kenctxncy/cfuvrand/README.md

 # cfuvrand
-A command line app written in Rust
+This command line app allows yoy to learn out about some random strange events of Crimean Federal University xD